2nd Pavlograd Life Hussar Regiment: Napoleonic Wars

 The regiment fought in the Swiss expedition in 1799 during the War of the Second Coalition, with Army of Condé.
 On 26 September of that year the regiment fought in the repulse of the French attack on Constance.
 On 31 March 1801, the regiment was redesignated as the Pavlograd Hussar Regiment, with five squadrons, when Alexander I restored the previous naming of regiments.

 During the 1805 War of the Third Coalition, the regiment formed part of Pyotr Bagration's column.
 On 27 September it reached Braunau, before fighting in the Battle of Lambach, the Battle of Amstetten, and the Battle of Schöngrabern during the retreat of Kutuzov from Krems to Znaim, distinguishing itself in the latter two.
 For its actions at Schöngrabern, the regiment was granted one white and nine green St. George standards on 13 June 1806.
 It fought on the right flank at the Battle of Austerlitz, covering Bagration's retreat.

 Bour was replaced by Major General Yefim Chaplits on 23 July 1806, who was later promoted to lieutenant general on 31 October 1812.
 The Pavlograd Hussars subsequently fought in the Battle of Czarnowo, the Battle of Ostrołęka, the Battle of Golymin, the Battle of Eylau, the Battle of Heilsberg, and the Battle of Friedland during the 1806–1807 War of the Fourth Coalition, and in the advance into Galicia during the Austro-Polish War of 1809.

 From 1810 to 1814 Colonel Spiridon Zhevakhov served as regimental commander; he was promoted to Major General on 15 September 1813.

 At the beginning of the 1812 French invasion of Russia, the active squadrons of the regiment, numbering 1,116 men, were part of the Sergei Kamensky's corps in the Third Reserve Army of Observation, positioned in Volhynia.
 The reserve squadrons, formed in the Novgorod-Seversky Recruitment Depot, were planned to form part of the 14th Cavalry Division, but were instead used as replacements.
-The Pavlograd Hussars fought in the Battle of Kobryń and the Battle of Gorodechno, suffering casualties of eighteen men in the latter.
+The Pavlograd Hussars fought in the Battle of Kobrin and the Battle of Gorodechno, suffering casualties of eighteen men in the latter.
 At the end of September, the regiment's eight squadrons numbered 939 men.
 Subsequently, as part of Chaplits' detachment, the regiment distinguished itself in the Slonim affair and fought in the Battle of Berezina.
 On 27 December, when the Russian cavalry were reorganized, the Pavlograd Hussars became part of the 3rd Hussar Division, with six active and one reserve squadrons.